Athletic Scholarship Information

 Period of award

 The period of award begins when the student-athlete receives any benefits as a part of the student's grant-in-aid on the first day of classes for a particular academic term, or the first day of practice, whichever is earlier, until the conclusion of the period set forth in the financial aid agreement.
-An athletics grant-in-aid shall not be awarded in excess of one academic year.
+An athletics grant-in-aid shall not be awarded in excess of the student-athlete's five-year period of eligibility.

-The following is the excerpt from the Financial aid agreement.
+The following is an excerpt from the financial aid agreement.

-I am aware that the amount of this aid may be immediately reduced or canceled during the term of this award if:
+I am aware that the amount of this aid may be reduced or canceled if:

 I am also aware that this aid may be reduced or canceled if:

 C. Permanent/ career-ending sports-related injury- Student-athletes are reviewed on a case-by-case basis and could be offered a medical athletic scholarship that would be for the identical time frame and financial aid level for a period corresponding to one bachelor's degree (16 unit minimum per semester).
-If offered a medical athletic scholarship, the student-athlete must work the same work hours and regime as a student-athlete that has exhausted eligibility.
+The student-athlete must agree to be a medical scholarship recipient and acknowledge and all remaining athletics eligibility will be forfeited.

 An athletics staff member or other representative of the institution's athletics interests shall not make contact with the student-athlete of another NCAA or NAIA four-year collegiate institution, directly or indirectly, without first obtaining the written permission of the first institution's athletics director (or an athletics administrator designated by the athletics director) to do so, regardless of who makes the initial contact.
 If permission is not granted, the second institution shall not encourage the transfer and the institution shall not provide athletically related financial assistance to the student-athlete until the student-athlete has attended the second institution for one academic year.
 If permission is granted to contact the student-athlete, all applicable NCAA recruiting rules apply.
 If an institution receives a written request from a student-athlete to permit another institution to contact the student-athlete about transferring, the institution shall grant or deny the request within seven business days (see Bylaw 13.02.1) of receipt of the request.
 If the institution fails to respond to the student-athlete's written request within seven business days, permission shall be granted by default and the institution shall provide written permission to the student-athlete.